IBM/Ionic-MFP-App/README.md

 * Back on your local machine, configure MFP CLI to work with Mobile Foundation server by running following command in console.

+  Note: For `Enter the fully qualified URL of this server:`, enter the `url` mentioned in credentials followed by `:443` (the default HTTPS port).

 ```
 $ mfpdev server add
 ?
 Enter the name of the new server profile: Cloud-MFP